SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-release.html.md

 * Timestamps on the device and on the server may not be fully in sync, hence you may see updates (e.g., alarms, events) that occur "in future".
 This is also the reason that it may take a while until the "Location" and the "Measurement" tab appear for new devices.
 * Only WAN profile 1 is supported.
 * The success of a software installation can currently not be monitored. install_file does not return error messages.
 * The Modbus implementation currently does not support shifting decimal points.
-(However, divisor can be used.)
+(However, divisor can be used to create the same effect.)
-* Sending multiple operations in rapid succession to the router may cause the agent to hang.
+* Operations will sometimes hang, in particular when sending configuration dumps.

 ## System requirements